XisHungry/Text-File-Transfer/README.md

 5. Credits and Contact

 ## 1. Description
-Able to generate maps based on distance data obtained by Lidars and transposed those data into a visually impactful interface.
+Able to send and recieve text files with the use of a local area network

 ## 2. Architecture of Solution
 Not applicable